pgreze/kyper/README.md

   NAME  the name to greet
 ```

-### Only public methods are exported as commands
+### Only @Command annotated methods are exported

-Our script can declare more methods,
-without exposing them as command:
+Our script can declare more methods, without exposing them as command:

 ```kotlin
 #!/usr/bin/env kotlinc -script